mherling/DistrictHeatSim/README.md

 # Usage

-geocoding
+"geocoding"-folder
 - for the geocoding python files the libraries "Nominatim" and "Transformer" are needed

-Net generation in QGIS
+- There are 2 scripts which allow you to geocode given adresses
+- the folder is also used for storage of example data

+"net_generation_QGIS"-folder
 - To run this project, a QGIS installation is needed.
 This project was created in QGIS 3.34.0.
+- there are currently different example folders with two different synthetic "projects" created with different net generation algorithms
-- When opening the QGIS-file, the output of "net_generation_functions.py" and "net_generation_qgis_ETRS89_MST.py" will be already there as the output-files were already created and imported
+- When opening a QGIS-file, the output of "net_generation_qgis.py" will be already there as the output-files were already created and imported
 - Alternatively you can open a new QGIS file.
 In this case, some things still have to be done manually.
 First of, change the crs (coordinate reference system) to EPSG:25833 (for the given data).
-- Install the QuickOSM plugin.
+- Optional: Install the QuickOSM plugin if you want to download specific street data.
+Alternatively you can use the "import_osm_street_layer_geojson.py"-file.
+This requires a specific osm-query.
-- Import a street-layer with QuickOSM.
-For this project, I imported the key "highway" with the values "primary", "secondary", "tertiary" and "residential" in "Zittau", but also tested a few variations
+- For this project, I imported the key "highway" with the values "primary", "secondary", "tertiary", "residential", "road" and "living_street" for the cities "Zittau" and "Görlitz", but also tested a few variations
-- Run the python file "net_generation_qgis_ETRS89_MST.py" in QGIS.
-Note: "net_generation_qgis_ETRS89_MST.py" calls functions from "net_generation_qgis_functions.py".

-Net simulation with pandapipes
-- the main file is "simulate.py" in the main folder
+Note: "net_generation_qgis.py" calls functions from "import_and_create_layers_qgis.py" and from "qgis_simple_MST.py", "qgis_street_MST.py" or "qgis_advanced_street_MST.py" depending on the algorithm you want to use. "qgis_advanced_street_MST.py" is currently not working as intended

+"net_simulation_pandapipes"
-- To run the python file "net_simulation.py" the "pandapipes" and "geopanda" libraries are needed.
+- the "pandapipes" and "geopanda" libraries are needed.
+- the main file is "simulate_functions.py" in the main folder, the net generation based on the gis data in its current form can be initiated with the generate_net()-function.
+This functions defines the Input-geojson-files and creates the pandapipes-net
-- "net_simulation.py" calls functions from "net_simulation_calculation.py", "net_generation_test.py" and "my_controllers.py".
+- "simulate_functions.py" calls functions from "net_simulation", "net_simulation_calculation.py", "net_generation_test.py" and "my_controllers.py".
-- "net_simulation.py" creates a pandapipes net from gis-data.
+- "simulate_functions.py" creates a pandapipes net from gis-data.
 Alternatively, "net_generation_test.py" can be used to create a test net with the same functionality to test future algorithms.

-heat requirement
+"heat_requirement"
 - implementation of the VDI 4655 for load profile calculation (based on the available Excel-file from https://www.umwelt-campus.de/energietools)

-heat generators
+- uses TRY-data
+- call the "calculate"-function to get the timeseries-output

+"heat_generators"
 - I recently added a bunch of heat generator functions from a previous private project of mine, which are now being implemented in the whole calculation model
+- I recently updated and restructured the code.
+"Photovoltaik.py" and "Wirtschaftlichkeitsbetrachtung.py" is currently not used.
+The functionality of "Wirtschaftlichkeitsbetrachtung.py" is already implemented in heat_generator classes.
+- heat_generator_classes defines different heat generator classes and a function to calculate the heat generation mix based on a given load and predefined heat generators and an optimize-function to minimize the cost of such a system

+"Example_Results"
+- shows a few visual example outputs of the project

+"main-folder"
+- as already described, "simulate_functions.py" can be used for various calculations
+- for a more user friendly experience I created the "GUI.py" which currently has the functionality to calculate the generation mix and optimize it

 # Data
 For the developement and testing of the algorithms and functions, geodata is required.
 In this case a few local adresses in Zittau were choosed and geocoded.
 Also some synthetic datapoints were added.
-This dataset is saved as the csv-file "data_output_ETRS89.csv".
+This example-datasets are saved in the geocoding-folder.
 The district heating network will be generated for these datapoints.

 # Scripts
+# net_generation_qgis.py

+- Purpose: Automates the process of generating heating network components and exporting them as GeoJSON files using QGIS functionalities.
+- Key Processes:
+  - GIS Integration: Integrates with QGIS for geospatial data processing.
+  - Layer Import: Facilitates importing and creating layers in QGIS from various data sources.
+  - Project Configuration: Supports different project settings based on geographic locations (e.g., Zittau, Görlitz).
+  - Layer Generation: Generates network layers such as HAST (heating substations), Rücklauf (return lines), Vorlauf (supply lines), and Erzeugeranlagen (production facilities).
+  - GeoJSON Export: Provides functionality to export generated network layers as GeoJSON files.
+  - Layer Styling: Includes features for styling layers in QGIS for better visualization.
+  - Error Handling: Implements error checking during layer loading and exporting processes.

-# net_generation_qgis_functions.py
+# qgis_simple_MST.py

 - Purpose: Provides utility functions for network generation within the GIS framework.
 - Key Functions:
-  - import_osm_layer(): Imports OpenStreetMap layer into the project.
-  - import_street_layer(area, values): Imports street layer data based on specified area and criteria.
-  - create_data_layer(text_file_path): Creates a data layer from a text file containing coordinates.
-  - create_point_layer(x_coord, y_coord): Generates a point layer from given coordinates.
-  - create_layer(layer_name, layer_type, crs_i): Generic function to create a new layer with specified parameters.
-  - create_offset_points(point, distance, angle_degrees): Creates offset points based on a given point, distance, and angle.
-  - generate_lines(layer, distance, angle_degrees, provider): Generates lines based on given parameters.
-  - find_nearest_point(current_point, other_points): Finds the nearest point to a given point from a set of points.
-  - find_nearest_line(point_geom, line_layer): Identifies the nearest line to a given point geometry.
+  - Nearest Line Finder: Identifies the nearest line feature to a given point in a QGIS layer.
-  - create_perpendicular_line(point_geom, line_geom, provider): Creates a perpendicular line from a point to a line geometry.
-  - process_layer_points(layer, provider, layer_lines): Processes points in a layer and finds corresponding street end points.
+  - Perpendicular Line Creation: Generates perpendicular lines from points to their nearest lines.
+  - Layer Processing: Processes point layers to create connections to the nearest lines, forming a network.
-  - generate_return_lines(layer, distance, angle_degrees, provider, layer_lines): Generates return lines for a layer.
+  - Return Lines Generation: Creates return lines for a network with an offset and angle.
-  - generate_mst(all_end_points, provider): Generates a Minimum Spanning Tree (MST) from a set of end points.
+  - Minimum Spanning Tree (MST) Network: Utilizes NetworkX to generate a Minimum Spanning Tree, connecting all end points in the most efficient way.
-  - generate_network_fl(layer_points_fl, layer_wea, provider, layer_lines): Generates a network for forward lines.
-  - generate_network_rl(layer_points_rl, layer_wea, fixed_distance_rl, fixed_angle_rl, provider, layer_lines): Generates a network for return lines.

-# net_generation_qgis_ETRS89_MST.py

-- Purpose: Automates the process of generating heating network components and exporting them as GeoJSON files using QGIS functionalities.
-- Key Processes:
-  - Imports and uses functions from net_generation_functions.py.
-  - Creates data layers from provided CSV file paths and specified coordinates.
-  - Prepares the environment by setting up necessary layers like 'Beispieldaten_ETRS89', 'Straßen', and 'Erzeugerstandorte'.
-  - Generates heat exchanger and heat generator coordinates.
-  - Creates forward and return line networks.
+  - Forward and Return Network Generation: Facilitates the creation of both forward and return line networks in a geospatial environment.

-  - Commits changes to all layers and updates their extents.
-  - Writes layers as GeoJSON files and applies color coding for visual differentiation.
+# qgis_street_MST.py

+The qgis_street_MST.py script enhances network generation capabilities compared to qgis_simple_MST.py by integrating spatial indexing and street-based network analysis.
+It uses QgsSpatialIndex for efficient querying of nearest streets and points, creating a more sophisticated and street-aligned Minimum Spanning Tree (MST).
+This approach considers actual street layouts, making the network generation process more realistic and applicable to urban environments.
+This added complexity provides a closer representation of real-world scenarios compared to the simpler MST approach in qgis_simple_MST.py.

+# qgis_advanced_street_MST.py

+Plans to implement an advanced pathfinding algorithm following the streets.
+Currently not working properly

 # net_simulation_calculation.py

 - Purpose: Simulates the heating network using the pandapipes framework, focusing on pipe flow and network optimization.
 - Key Functions:
-  - get_line_coords_and_lengths(gdf): Extracts coordinates and calculates lengths of lines from a GeoDataFrame.
-  - create_network(gdf_vorlauf, gdf_rl, gdf_hast, gdf_wea): Creates the entire network with junctions, pipes, heat exchangers, and circulation pumps.
+  - Network Creation from GIS Data: Utilizes geospatial data to create detailed models of district heating networks.
+  - Pipe Initialization: Supports both diameter-based and type-based pipe initialization for network modeling.
+  - Heat Exchanger Integration: Automates the addition of heat exchangers into the network with specified heat output.
-  - correct_flow_directions(net): Adjusts the flow directions in the network to ensure correctness.
+  - Flow Direction Optimization: Adjusts flow directions within the network to ensure optimal operation.
-  - optimize_diameter_parameters(initial_net, v_max, v_min, dx): Optimizes pipe diameters based on velocity constraints.
-  - optimize_diameter_types(initial_net, v_max, v_min): Alters pipe types to optimize for velocity constraints.
+  - Diameter Optimization: Dynamically adjusts pipe diameters for improved flow and efficiency.
-  - export_net_geojson(net): Export the network data to a GeoJSON format.
+  - Network Export: Ability to export the network model as a GeoJSON file for geographical analysis.
-  - calculate_worst_point(net): finds the heat exchanger with the smallest delta p
+  - Worst Point Calculation: Identifies the least efficient point in the network based on pressure differences, aiding in targeted improvements.

 # my_controllers.py
 - This module defines custom controller classes that extend the functionality of the basic controllers provided by Pandapipes.
 These controllers are responsible for dynamic regulation of network parameters during simulations.
   - ReturnTemperatureController: Regulates the temperature of the returning fluid in the network to achieve a specified target temperature.
+  - WorstPointPressureController: Regulates the pressure lift at the circulation pump by setting a target pressure drop a the worst point in the network

 Both controllers utilize a proportional control approach to minimize the error between the current state and the desired state of the network.